 Lana Lang, in pre-Crisis what-passed-for-continuity, sometimes knew Clark's secret and sometimes didn't.
 In some stories she knew it but was hypnotized to only remember it in certain circumstances (such as, for example, being in the 30th century as Insect Queen... yeah, the Silver Age was like that).
 One 1958 story even Deconstructed why (Silver Age) Lana would make a poor Secret Keeper when she tried to cook up a new secret identity for an amnesiac Superboy as her 'cousin Andy'.
 Unfortunately her attempts to cover for 'Andy' backfired badly and she later ruefully concluded she just wasn't "smart enough" to hang onto the secret without blowing it.
 Post Crisis onward, Lana definitely knows since Clark told her and has been a special confidant to him ever since.

-Jonathan and Martha Kent, of course, started keeping Clark's secret long before he knew about it himself.
+Jonathan and Martha Kent started keeping Clark's secret long before he knew about it himself.

 Pete Ross discovered Superman's secret ID back when he was just Superboy during a camping trip.
 A convenient flash of lightning revealed Clark changing clothes, and Pete kept it secret, not even letting Superboy know that he knew.
 He once even used his knowledge to become an honorary member of the Legion of Super-Heroes by claiming he had telepathy and knew Superboy's secret ID.
 Writing the identity on a lead tablet so Superboy couldn't see.
 Superboy assumed Pete was bluffing and that everyone else was just going along with the joke.